wizgrav/hyde/about.md

 ## Contact

-If you find that the concepts and technologies presented here fit your needs, I also provide consulting and integration services as well as facilitate workshops.
+If you find that the concepts and technologies presented here fit your needs, I facilitate workshops and provide consulting and development services.
 For any inquiries, please contact me at my email, wizgrav at gmail dot com, or my [LinkedIn profile](https://www.linkedin.com/in/wizgrav).
 I will, usually, respond swiftly.